codfart/tetris-enhanced/README.md

 - Dev-mode config screen
 - Animations for restarting the game
 - Animations for piece spinning

+- Themes
+- Sound packs
 - Add an AI that can play automatically

 # 📜 Changelog

-**V15** - HEAVY refactoring of the file system (Instead of 1 super long file, there's 15 shorter files).
+**V15** - HEAVY refactoring of the file system (Instead of 1 super long file, there's a bunch of shorter files).
 No changes to the actual game, but way easier to code now

 **V14** - Added an options menu, animations to block spawning, score animation popup